lei-wang-link/lei-wang-link.github.io/_pages/about.md

 You can download my **CV** <a href="CV/LeiWang_CV.pdf"> here.

 # 🔥 News
+- *2026.08*: &nbsp;🎉🎉 One paper is accepted by ICML 2026.
-- *2026.05*: &nbsp;🎉🎉 I will join Meta FB Feed team as a Software Engineer (Machine Learning) PhD Intern this summer.
+- *2026.05*: &nbsp;🎉🎉 I will join Meta FB Feed Notif Personalization team as a Software Engineer (Machine Learning) PhD Intern this summer.
 - *2026.05*: &nbsp;🎉🎉 One paper is accepted by ICML 2026.
 - *2025.11*: &nbsp;🎉🎉 One paper is accepted by AAAI 2026.
 - *2025.09*: &nbsp;🎉🎉 Two papers are accepted by NeurIPS 2025.